 Small Batch Lingonberry JamNotes:

-Use this recipe on toast, ice cream, pancakes, or as an accompaniment to dinner much like cinnamon apples.
-Goes well with pork or Swedish meatballs.
+Most importantly, use this recipe on toast, ice cream, pancakes, or as an accompaniment to dinner much like cinnamon apples.
+Indeed, it goes well with pork or Swedish meatballs.
 Incredibly I was able to find frozen lingonberries on the internet.
 I purchased mine here.
 Use with Swedish Pancakes, Lingonberry Panna Cotta or Soft Serve Vanilla Ice Cream.

 Find Coconut Sugar and Monk Fruit Sweetener at Amazon.
 Be sure to read my blog post on Monk Fruit Sweetener Information if you are unfamiliar with this product.